 Vapor pens have been in the news a lot likely, but not because they are helping people give up smoking.
 Recently, news stations have featured stories regarding the dangers of vape pens, blaming them for rises in overdoses.
-Naturally, a lot of marijuana vaporizer pen users who rely on vape pens for medical treatment are worried about whether or not it's safe to vape.
-The good news is that a responsible marijuana vape pen user really doesn't have anything to worry about.
+Naturally, a lot of herbal vaporizer pen users who rely on vape pens for medical treatment are worried about whether or not it's safe to vape.
+The good news is that a responsible herb vape pen user really doesn't have anything to worry about.
 Keep reading to get the full story behind the alarming headlines.

 Vape Pens Getting Bad Publicity

 The headlines of the news stories really are alarming, as they state that vape pen users are "filling up ERs" in certain areas of the country.
 Take a closer look at the stories being told, however, and you'll find out that it's not the everyday vape pen user who is suffering from ill effects.
 Rather, the rise in overdoses related to vape pen use have occurred due to synthetic herbs, not to using a dry herb vape pen or wax vape pen.
 Many doctors continue to promote the use of ecig and vaporizer pen units in place of smoking to help patients avoid the carcinogens in tobacco cigarette and herbal smoke.

 So just what is the drug that's giving the vaporizer pen a bad reputation?
 Synthetic drugs, also called K2, spice, and many other names, is a mixture of chemicals, incense, and some plant parts that is produced to affect the body similarly to natural THC found in the illegal drug plants.
 In many parts of the country, synthetic herbs is very cheap and easy to purchase.
 It's actually 100 times more intoxicating than illegal drugs and very likely to produce serious side effects.